txcrew/pkrdocs/content/guide/properties/presentation.md

 ## Details

-Features of a property that are presented as a fictional thematic adaptation.
+Property features presented as a fictional theme, incorporating elements of the backstory or lore.

 ### Example